edgaras87/knowledge-vault/docs/cheatsheets/languages/java/spring/architecture/crosscutting/mapping/15-starter.md

 User toUser(UserFlatDto dto);
 ```

-For large nested structures, DTOs that mirror the domain are cleaner.
+Or keep nested structures if that matches your domain logic better.

 ---

-## 12. Custom Methods
+## 13. Custom Methods

-Every `default` or `static` method is eligible:
+Default and static methods are available for mapping:

 ```java
 default URI toUri(String raw) {